rajsaamjulia/CreativeCoding/personalProject/script/README.md

 The user can drag and drop their own image on the canvas, and then add the changes (or the changes happen).

-***

-OPEN QUESTIONS

-How much control does the user have?
-How many options?
-Examples: sad filter.
-Or is every change set (random filter, etc)?
-Noise options: add glitch, dots, lose some colours, etc.
-Should it include text at all?
-Can the user enter just date/time, or free text to add (e.g. piece of conversation at the same time)?
-Can it sometimes destroy the image (forget), cancel parts?
-Should the change just happen instantly or gradually get stronger?

  FIRST STEPS